 There are four main stages (also known as Escobar's pathological stages):

-- granular nodular: edema decreases as the cyst retract further; enhancement persists.
+granular nodular: edema decreases as the cyst retracts further; enhancement persists.

 Imaging findings depend on the location and stage of infection.

 Cysts can occur essentially anywhere in the neuraxis and can be both intraaxial or extraaxial 3-5.

 parenchyma: most common